Western Australia is home to some of the country's best walking trails - and luckily for your furry friend, many of them cater to dogs.

 Speckled with wildflowers, native fauna and stunning natural attractions, there's plenty for both you and your dog to explore along WA's many bushwalking, hiking or general walking trails - and for city-slickers, there are also many dog-friendly walk trails around Perth.

-So grab the pooch, the leash and your walking shoes and check out these dog-friendly walking trails from Port Denison to Pemberton.
+Grab the pooch, the leash and your walking shoes and check out these dog-friendly walking trails from Port Denison to Pemberton.

 1. The Valley Loop Trail, Lesmurdie